schlusslicht/seacliff/README.md

 # seacliff
-seak life within the field of digital humanities
+seek life within the field of digital humanities